denisknk/api-slot-alert/README.md

 # api-slot-alert
 A Python script that continuously monitors an API for set by user condition and if this condition is met it then triggers alerts via system notifications and email when a slot becomes available

+Install Pyton

+Type in the terminal from the project folder "python3 api-slot-alert.py"